Tigers vs. Angels Player Props Betting Odds

 Báez Stats

-- Javier Baez has 83 hits with 12 doubles, four triples, seven home runs, 15 walks and 46 RBI.
+- Javier Baez has 12 doubles, four triples, seven home runs, 15 walks and 47 RBI (84 total hits).
 He's also stolen eight bases.

 Báez Recent Games